abelsj60/my-site/app/data/the-story/story-chapter-four.md

 He grabbed his laptop and headed out.

-There were stories to tell, platforms to build, and magic to make.
-Behind him, a polished golden lamp began to glow lightly purple.
+There were stories to craft, platforms to build, and magic to make.
+Behind him, a polished golden lamp began to glow.

-High above, a fairy looped-de-loop as she spied the faint glow beneath.
-She clapped her hands, then turned toward home and more adventure.
+High above, a fairy looped-de-loop as she spied the faint purple shine beneath.
+She clapped her hands, bursting for joy.
+Far, far below walked a boy who'd always believe in magic.

-Behind her, there walked a boy who would forever believe in magic.
+To be continued...